Autodesk-Forge/forge-configurator-inventor/README.md

 1. Visual Studio 2019

 ## Setup
+1. Clone repository
-1. Create a forge app at https://forge.autodesk.com/, and select the Design Automation V3 API
+1. Create a forge app at https://forge.autodesk.com/, and select the Design Automation API
-1. Put https://localhost:5001 as callback URL.
+1. Enter https://localhost:5001 as the callback URL.
 1. Note the Client ID and Secret generated.
-1. Clone repository
 1. Specify [forge credentials](#specify-forge-credentials).
 1. Copy `AppBundles\InventorBinFolder.props.template` to `AppBundles\InventorBinFolder.props`
 1. Replace the `PATH_TO_YOUR_INVENTOR_BIN` string in the `AppBundles\InventorBinFolder.props` file with your actual Inventor bin folder path, for example: `C:\Program Files\Autodesk\Inventor 2021\Bin`